Chromadream/book-of-moon/content/post/articles/the-grotesque-protagonist-in-the-work-flannery-o-connor.md

 ---
-title: "The Grotesque Protagonist in the Work of Flannery O'Connor"
+title: "Blurring the lines of good and evil: A study of Flannery O'Connor's works"
 date: 2019-03-04T21:34:16+11:00
 draft: false
 author: "Thomas Waddingham"